 Meals section of the Binder

 The second section was Meals.
-This section includes places that served gluten-free and vegan foods.
+This section includes places that serve gluten-free and vegan foods.
 I also added a list of items that are easy to purchase for a healthy snack.
 Check out my post here for details.
-EASY HEALTHY SNACKS FOR COLLEGE STUDENTS DORM LIFE
+EASY HEALTHY SNACKS FOR COLLEGE STUDENTS' DORM LIFE

 Dorm and Move-in Reference Section of Binder